ltjax/file_monitor/README.md

 Note that the monitor will only detect changes on files that existed when it was started.
 File renaming and creation is not detected.

 ## Platform support
 The file monitor works on Windows, Linux and Mac OS X. It can be built with VC++ 2017, and recent g++ and clang versions.
-It requires C++14.
+It requires C++14, but C++17 is recommended.

 ## Dependencies
-* Boost.Filesystem

-The C++17 filesystem library will be supported soon.
-Boost support will eventually be dropped.
+file_monitor does not need any dependencies from C++17 on.
+For older standards, Boost.Filesystem is required.

 ## Integration
 There are two ways to integrate file_monitor with your application.
 Either drop it into your source folder and use CMake's `add_subdirectory()` or use the install target to install the library in your environment.